josechannels/bikesharing/README.md

 ### Purpose

-The purpose of this analysis was to create a webpage that contained information on UFO sightings including date, city, state, country, shape of UFO, duration of sighting and showed comments on the sighting in a table format.
-To make it easier to find specific sightings, the webpage provided the ability filter by multiple or single criteria (sightings by date, city, state, country and shape of UFO).
+The purpose of this analysis was to demonstrate that based on NYC bike sharing data, a similar business in Des Moines would likely succeed.

 ## Results